zilishen/documentation/content/nginx/admin-guide/dynamic-modules/image-filter.md

 ---
+description: Crop, resize, rotate, and perform other transformations on GIF, JPEG, and PNG images, with the Image-Filter dynamic module supported by NGINX, Inc.
+docs: DOCS-390
+doctypes:
+- task
 title: Image-Filter
-description: Crop, resize, rotate, and perform other transformations on GIF, JPEG, and PNG images, with the Image-Filter dynamic module supported by NGINX, Inc.
+toc: true
 weight: 100
-doctypes: ["task"]
-toc: true
-docs: "DOCS-390"
 ---